 Enroll in STEP

 When you enroll in the U.S. Department of State’s Smart Traveler Enrollment Program (STEP), you can opt to receive safety updates on countries you plan to visit, weather-related or not.
 There are many other helpful resources on this website that can help give you more peace of mind about your future travels.
-You can also check the National Hurricane Center website for updates leading up to your trip – they usually name a hurricane 36-48 hours in advance.

 Buy Travel Insurance As Soon As Possible